RodrigoLMarques/RodrigoLMarques/README.md

 <p>
   Hi 👋, I'm Rodrigo!
 A passionate software development student from Brazil.

-  - 🌱 I'm currently studying Computer Science at [Unifesp](https://portal.unifesp.br/) and <a href="https://cursos.alura.com.br/user/rodrigolopes-m2005">Alura</a>.
+  - 🌱 I'm currently studying Computer Science at [Unifesp](https://portal.unifesp.br/).

   - 🔭 I'm looking for opportunities.
 My dream is to one day develop solutions that help people with their problems.
 </p>